 2023-2024 Pilot Research Grants Form/Document

 - Download the Pilot Research Grants: Call for Letters of Interest (PDF) and submit it to CHPR@mail.nur.utexas.edu by September 21, 2023, 12 noon.

 - Letter of Interest Deadline: September 21, 2023, by 12 noon

 - Selected Semi-Finalist: Within 2 weeks, selected semi-finalist will be invited to submit a full proposal.

 - Submission of Complete Grant Proposal Deadline: November 15, 2023, by 12 noon

 - IRB Approval: Must have IRB approval for funding to be released.

 Principal Investigator: Must be a full-time doctoral-prepared faculty or research scientist who meet the University’s criteria for independently serving as a principal investigator on sponsored projects.
-Priority will be given to new researchers and limited to projects that can be completed within one calendar year.
-Interdisciplinary collaboration is expected on the research team.
-Established investigators who are moving in a distinctly new research direction may also apply and will be considered for funding – as funds allow.
+Priority will be given to new researchers.
+Established investigators who are moving their research in a distinctly new direction may also apply and will be considered for funding – as funds allow.